kompy99/SATSolver/README.md

 This will run the [*EinsteinCNF.cpp*](/src/EinsteinCNF.cpp) file and store the output in a text file called *EinsteinCNFOutput.txt* in the same folder location.

+**Notes:**
-***Note:** The *EinsteinCNFOutput.txt* file will contain the encoding of the problem in DIMACS CNF format towards the end of the file.
+1. The *EinsteinCNFOutput.txt* file will contain the encoding of the problem in DIMACS CNF format towards the end of the file.
 This part can be copied to a new file to create a DIMACS file for the problem.*

+2. The code inside the `PrintClause()` function in this file can be uncommented for more information about the clauses being generated for each constraint.

 ### SAT.cpp